 The year 2020 marked the 300th anniversary of the birth of the famous Venetian artist Giovanni Battista Piranesi (1720-1778).
 The Piazza dei Cavalieri di Malta and the Church of Santa Maria in Aventino, both on the Aventine Hill in Rome, are the only architectural works by Piranesi.
 Considered by many to be among the best engravers of all time as well as a celebrated archeologist, Piranesi was able finally to give expression to his classical knowledge and his artistry through the beautiful stuccoes of the church, with their many allusions to Baroque and Neoclassical art.
-It was the cardinal and nephew of Pope Clement XIII, Giovanni Battista Rezzonico, Grand Prior of Rome of the Order of Malta, who in 1764 requested of Piranesi a refurbishment of the church.
+It was the cardinal and nephew of Pope Clement XIII, Giovanni Battista Rezzonico, Grand Prior of Rome of the Or vanni Battista Rezzonico, Grand Prior of Rome of the Order of Malta, who in 1764 requested of Piranesi a refurbishment of the church.
 In his work, he wanted to highlight some of the fundamental aspects and characteristics of the Order of Malta: therefore Santa Maria in Aventino presents an original and unique iconographic rhetoric that is exceptional in the history of architecture.